orgua/shepherd_v2_planning/hw_cape_v23_test_performance.rst

 - emu
     - DAC-out 33R, 10nF

-TODO: extend profiling-code to be independant from hardware-cal on cape
+TODO: extend profiling-code to be independent from hardware-cal on cape

 Level-Translators